Subpart 201-3: Permit Exempt and Trivial Activities

 (80) Coal car thaw-pit burners.

-(81) Use of office equipment and products including, but not limited to, desktop printers, fax machines, scanners and photocopiers used as printers, but not including graphic arts processes as defined in Part 234 of this Chapter.
+(81) Use of office equipment and products including, but not limited to, desktop printers, fax machines, scanners and photocopiers used as printers, but not including graphic arts processes as defined in Part 234 of this Title.

 (82) Consumer use of paper trimmers/binders.